UoB-COMSM0166/2025-group-19/assignments/Week08/Readme.md

 -  Improvements based on NASA TLX: Simplify processes or enhance feedback mechanisms.

 -  Improvements based on SUS:  Reduce temporal demand by allowing more flexible pacing or simplifying steps.
-Reduce physical demand by optimizing input methods and minimizing unnecessary actions.
+Reduce physical demand by optimising input methods and minimising unnecessary actions.